Projects

 EUTOPIA Cotutelle (CY Cergy-Paris Université, Vrije University of Brussels) 2021-2025

-Laura Cohen (CYU), Lola Cañamero (CYU), Ann Nowé (VUB)
+Laura Cohen (ETIS), Lola Cañamero (ETIS), Ann Nowé (VUB)

 Computational modelling of language learning in robots: the development of meaning potentials in social and emotional contexts